 Reason for hope: Mahomes’ running ability can create all kinds of problems for defenses who have to worry about the Red Raiders’ explosive passing game, yet also account for a regular option play with the sophomore.
 The key here is Mahomes continuing to make teams pay with his arm.
 If he does, defenses could be left searching for answers and ways to defend the entire field.

 Scenario: Second-and-7 at Iowa State’s 32-yard line with the score tied at 14 with 5:56 remaining in the second quarter.

 What happened: Mahomes recognized a blitz at the snap and lofted a perfect pass along the sideline to Dylan Cantrell for a 25-yard gain.
 It was a terrific throw on the outside shoulder of Cantrell in a place where the Tech receiver would either catch it or have it sail harmlessly out of bounds.
 Despite six pass-rushers, no Cyclone got near Mahomes before he threw.

 Reason for hope: If Mahomes makes quick, good decisions and accurate throws he will be a handful to deal with.

 Reasons for concern

-Scenario: First-and-10 at Central Arkansas' 11-yard line with Tech leading 7-3 with 20 seconds remaining in the first quarter.
+Scenario: First-and-10 at Texas Tech’s 10-yard line with Baylor leading 28-17 with 13 minutes left in the third quarter.

 In the spotlight: West Virginia quarterback Skyler Howard